Westchester Trails Association

 Some folks climbed to the summit of Mt.
 Greylock, the highest peak in Massachusetts.

-Have a most enjoyable winter.
+Have a most enjoyable spring.
 See you on the trail!

 Join WTA in completing the Westchester 100, a project inspired by the "Walkable Westchester" book written by Jane and Walt Daniels.
 The book has been an invaluable resource for hiking in our home county, and the most recent (third) edition details more than 635 miles of trails in over 200 parks, preserves and sanctuaries.